 About Tanya McRae

-Tanya was born in New York City, and is the daughter of Lucy Nylund and Leroy McRae.
-She was very active in sports including basketball, horseback riding, gymnastics, track & field, and softball.
-Tanya spent her teens in Amherst and Boston, and graduated from Cambridge Rindge & Latin High School.
-She attended the University of Pennsylvania, where she played on the Women’s Varsity Basketball team and was a member of the Equestrian Team.
-She received a BA from Penn’s Annenberg School for Communication.
+Tanya was born in New York City, and grew up in Amherst and Cambridge, Massachusetts.
+She attended the University of Pennsylvania, where she played on the Women’s Varsity Basketball team and was a member of the Equestrian Team, and attained a BA degree from the Annenberg School for Communication.

-Tanya began her career in television as an assignment desk assistant at ABC World News Tonight and Nightline in New York.
-She went on to be a producer and field director on a variety of lifestyle, travel, newsmagazine, talk and reality shows.
-Her credits include Travel Channel’s “The World’s Best”, TLC’s “The Little Couple”, A & E’s “Investigative Reports”, MTV’s “Truth”, BET’s “Being” , OWN’s “For Peete’s Sake”, Bravo’s “Millionaire Matchmaker”, Bring It” on Lifetime, amongst many others.
+She began her career in television as an assignment desk assistant at ABC World News Tonight and Nightline in New York.
+She went on to be a producer, reporter and anchor in news, as well as a producer and field director on a variety of lifestyle, travel, newsmagazine, talk and reality shows.

 Her passion for talking to all different types of people allows her to delve into current events, civic issues, community engagement, and local politics.
 Tanya’s goal as a journalist is to provide people with unbiased information about things that are impacting their daily lives, as well as to tell compelling and thought-provoking stories in a way that encourages people to reflect and maybe even look at issues in a new light.